Create ASCII armored output. The default is to create the binary OpenPGP format.

 This filter will keep a user id packet and its dependent packets in the keyblock if the expression evaluates to true.

 For the syntax of the expression see the chapter "FILTER EXPRESSIONS".
 The property names for the expressions depend on the actual filter type and are indicated in the following table.
+Note that all property names may also be used by --list-filter.

 The available properties are: